PascalFewi/EM2024_BettingOdds_Crawler/README.md

-# EURO 2024 Betting Odds Analyzer
+# EURO 2024 - Swisslos Betting Odds Analyzer

 A web scraping tool that collects and analyzes betting odds from Swisslos for EURO 2024 matches.